 The Black-Scholes option valuation model was used to estimate the fair value of the warrants and conversion options.
 The model includes subjective input assumptions that can materially affect the fair value estimates.
+The Company determined the fair value of the Binomial Lattice Model and the Black-Scholes Valuation Model to be materially the same.
 The expected volatility is estimated based on the most recent historical period of time equal to the weighted average life of the warrants or conversion options.